 How to get there:

-Stop by the Penticton Convention and Visitors Center where you can pick up a map.
-Follow the Kettle Valley Railway signs as it weaves through the city and heads north towards Naramata.
+See map # in Let’s Go Biking to the Okanagan & Beyond.
+Kettle Valley Railway signs as it weaves through the city and heads north towards Naramata.
 From here the route is easy to follow and well signed with interpretive signs and maps along the way.

 Enjoy the ride back down into Penticton!
 Be sure to stop at the wineries and have a little taste.